 It is also axiomatic that whenever a function ceases to be required, all its dependent manifestations, however remote, sooner or later also cease.
-The distinction of sex is an accialso cease.
-The distinction of sex is an acti-dent in the life of the spirit, essential for the furtherance of the requirements of organic be-ing, but when the spirit has cast aside the physical body, through and by which such distinctions are of value, it becomes necessary to suppose that the mental and spiritual accom-nerwing distinctions are also cast aside.
-The panying distinctions are also cast aside. .
+The distinction of sex is an acci-dent in the life of the spirit, essential for the furtherance of the requirements of organic be-ing, but when the spirit has cast aside the physical body, through and by which such distinctions are of value, it becomes necessary to suppose that the mental and spiritual accompanying distinctions are also cast aside.
 The organization possessed while in the physical body, will for a time reflect itself on the spirit.
 It will think and feel as it did while on earth, but these effects will be outgrown.